megazear7/orison/README.md

 ## TODO

+1. SPA links to blog pages of the template project does not work.
 1. Make the documentation navigation bottom aligned on mobile after scrolling down.
-1. SPA links to blog pages of the template project does not work.
 1. Add `orison init --firebase` option
 1. Add `orison init --netlify` option
+1. Image rendering - images under /static will be downsized into smaller renditions.
+1. Create an <orison-img> component.
+It loads in image renditions based on a url, first loading in the smallest rendition, then loading in a correctly sized rendition based upon the measured box sizing of the image location.

 # Development on this project